I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 To qualify, you need to prove the property was your main home.
 The DGI looks at things like:

-If you have been living in the property and have the paper trail to show it, this exemption is yours to claim.
+If you have been living in the property and have the paper trail to show it, this exemption is yours to claim — but verify it with your notary before the sale.
+Do not assume it applies without confirmation.

 I used this exemption myself.
 I had been living in my apartment in Casablanca for seven years.
 When I sold, I brought my utility bills, my residence card showing that address, and a letter from the syndic.
 The notary processed the sale with zero TPI.